-Top Castles in Germany
+Top Palaces and Castles in Germany

 Germany’s long history can be traced through its rich array of castles and palaces that are scattered throughout the countryside.
-Germany’s castles span various eras and genres and most are very well preserved.
-All year long, castles play host to a multitude of festivals and events that capture the medieval and Renaissance cultures from ancient Prussia and Germany.
-Here are just a few of our favorite castles in Germany.
+The castles in Germany span various eras and architectural styles and most are very well preserved.

-Albrechtsburg
+Albrechtsburg Castle

 Built in 1525, Albrechtsburg castle was the first residence built for the Wettin family.
 Today visitors can view the centuries-old pottery, early Meissen porcelain, sculptures and other art exhibits.